opendistro/for-elasticsearch-docs/docs/security/configuration/client-auth.md

 ## Assigning roles to your common name

 You can now assign your certificate's common name (CN) to a role.
 For this part, you need to know your certificate's CN, distinguished name (DN), and the role you want to assign to.
 To get a list of all predefined roles in Elasticsearch, refer to our [list of predefined roles](../../access-control/users-roles#predefined-roles).
-If you want to first create a role, refer to [how to create a role](../../access-control/users-roles#create-users), and then proceed to mapping your certificate's CN to that role.
+If you want to first create a role, refer to [how to create a role](../../access-control/users-roles#create-users), and then map your certificate's CN to that role.

 After deciding which role you want to map your certificate's CN to, you can use [Kibana](../../access-control/users-roles#map-users-to-roles), [`roles_mapping.yml`](../yaml/#roles_mappingyml), or the [REST API](../../access-control/api/#create-role-mapping) to map your certificate's CN to the role.
 The following example uses the `REST API` to map the user `CLIENT1` to the role `readall`.